 Resources for Providers

 The NCCC is a member of the HRSA AIDS Education and Training Centers (AETC) Program, which provides training, continuing education, resources, and learning opportunities free of charge for healthcare providers on HIV and related topics.
 The AETC program supports a network of eight regional centers and more than 130 local performance sites.
-More information is available on our Clinical Training page.

 Resources for Patients

 The NCCC provides consultation to assist healthcare providers only.
 If you are a patient who may have sustained an exposure to HIV or hepatitis B or C, please proceed to your nearest urgent or emergency medical facility.
 If you have questions about your own or a family member’s HIV care, please have your provider contact us directly, or contact one of the following patient resources.
-More information is available on our Resources for Patients page.